Adelco24/turtlebot3_project3/readme.md

 ## Run a_star node script

-In a second terminal, you can run the a_star node script using
+In a second terminal, also in the project3_ws directory, you can run the a_star node script using

 ```sh
 ros2 run turtlebot3_project3 a_star.py